 This is the latest installment in a series of "Character Insight" articles regarding the rich history of characters in the Star Trek universe.
 An audio version will appear on the This Week in Trek podcast, available for direct download here.

 Welcome back to Character Insight!
-This week, we continue reviewing the characters of the Abrams timeline with Captain Christopher Pike.
+This week, we continue with the Abrams timeline with a profile on Sarek.

-Our notable quote this week comes from Star Trek 09:
+Our quote of the week comes from Star Trek 09:

 Sarek: Speak your mind, Spock.

 you are fully capable of deciding your own destiny.
 The question you

 face is: which path will you choose?
 This is something only you can

 Actor: Ben Cross was selected to play Sarek based on his performance in the movie Species - The Awakening.
 Cross may also be seen in other movies such as Chariots of Fire from 1981 and First Knight.

 "Pay to save time" in games is nonsense